srinipunuru/samza-sql-tools/README.md

 Second option allows you to execute multiple sql statements, whereas the first one lets you execute one at a time.

 Samza SQL needs all the events in the topic to be uniform schema.
-And Samza SQL needs access to the schema corresponding to the events in a topic.
+And it also needs access to the schema corresponding to the events in a topic.
 Typically in an organization, there is a deployment of schema registry which maps topics to schemas.

-In the absence of schema registry, tool uses the convention to identify the schemas associated with the topic.
+In the absence of schema registry, Samza SQL console tool uses the convention to identify the schemas associated with the topic.
 If the topic name has string "page" it assumes the topic has PageViewEvents else ProfileChangeEvents.

 ```shell